reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 ![Tijarafe pictures and views from the viewpoint of El Time, La Palma.](./assets/tijarafe_pictures_and_views_from_the_viewpoint_of_el_time_la_palma.jpg)

 **Garafía.** Not a town but a municipality.
-Worth mentioning for some points of great cultural importance.
+Worth mentioning for having points of great cultural importance.

 - **Museo de Interpretación del Gofio (MIGO).** The best place to learn about the history of the most fundamental Canarian food and understand all its secrets.
 It even preserves one of the iconic windmills for milling the grains.